tom--bo/sabaviz/README.md

 # sabaviz

-sabaviz creates dot files(.dot) for graphviz, which visualize servers connections by netstat output.
+sabaviz creates dot files(.dot) for graphviz, which visualize servers connections based on netstat output.

+sabaviz does ssh and netstat, and furthermore does ssh based on past serevrs output.
+It is better to specify options (exclude-processes, exclude-ports, host-check, max, test), for not doing ssh to all hosts in first servers connection.

 ## Description